JayNightmare/JayNightmare.github.io/README.md

 # Classic-Discord-Theme-With-Changes
 Just some changes to the classic discord theme

 > Added some changes to the classic discord theme by removing and adding some changes.
-Looks and feels better
+Looks and feels better.

+# Still a WIP features are being added everyday so make sure to watch the project for updates

 ![image](https://github.com/JayNightmare/Classic-Discord-Theme-With-Changes/assets/34739807/2303ea38-f1ae-473f-b91e-84951d9d7204)